Hokke Genki: Content

-Chingen organised his tales roughly chronologically from the time of Prince Shōtoku in chapters that are based on the seven groups of the Buddhist order; these are bodhisattvas, monks, male novices, nuns, laymen and laywomen, and animals and other non-human entities.
+Chingen organised his tales roughly chronologically, beginning from the time of Prince Shōtoku.
+The tales are found in chapters that are based on the seven groups of the Buddhist order; these are bodhisattvas, monks, male novices, nuns, laymen and laywomen, and animals and other non-human entities.

-The collection contains setsuwa tales or biographical stories of advocates and devotees (jikyōsha, 持経者) of the Lotus Sutra, many of them from the Heian period.
-Most of them (over 90 out of 127) feature in some way Buddhist ascetics or Hijiri (聖, holy men) who lived in the mountains.
+The collection contains setsuwa tales or biographical stories of advocates and devotees (jikyōsha, 持経者) of the Lotus Sutra, many of them from the Heian period (794 to 1331).
+Most of them (over 90 out of 127) feature in some way hijiri or who lived in the mountains.
 31 of the tales involve laymen and warriors.
 In this collection, the worship of Japanese gods and Buddha is given in syncretic manner, and some Japanese deities appear as bodhisattvas.
 There are two general categories of setsuwa.
 The first describes the activities of the devotees and their observances of the precepts of the Lotus Sutra.
 The second involves miraculous tales that illustrate the power of the Lotus Sutra.
-A notable example of folktales in this collection is the first appearance of the story of Anchin and Kiyohime, although neither were specifically named in the story.
-The collection of tales is intended to promote the Lotus Sutra, emphasising stories of people as well as animals and supernatural beings who had experienced miracles in relation to the Lotus Sutra, suggesting that believers can benefit by copying, reciting and their devotion to the sutra.
+A notable example of the folktales in the collection is the first appearance of the story of Anchin and Kiyohime, although neither were specifically named in the story.

+The fundamental aim of these stories are doctrinal and soteriological: by recording instances of karmic response, Chingen seeks to show that devotion to the Lotus unfailingly produces benefits in this life and the next.
+The text thus functions as an applied exposition of the Tendai Lotus teaching, presenting narrative evidence for claims already established in scriptural and doctrinal discourse.
+The work emphasizes exemplary individuals who uphold the Lotus Sūtra through recitation, copying, veneration, teaching, or ritual practice.
+Since these figures range across social strata, their activities underscore the universal accessibility of the Lotus path.
+Chingen emphasizes that neither scholarly mastery nor ascetic rigor is a prerequisite; sincere engagement with the sūtra, even in limited forms, is sufficient to elicit karmic response.

+A central theme of the Hokke genki is the principle of karmic recompense operating visibly within the human world.
+Many accounts depict immediate rewards such as healing from illness, protection from calamity, longevity, or social prosperity.
+Others portray postmortem outcomes, including auspicious dreams, visions of buddhas or bodhisattvas, and favorable rebirths.
+Through these narratives, Chingen presents the Lotus Sūtra as an active, responsive force, capable of intervening directly in the world and in people's daily lives.

+Equally important is the negative contrast provided by stories of neglect, slander, or disrespect toward the Lotus.
+Such cases often result in misfortune, suffering, or ominous signs, reinforcing the doctrinal claim that the Lotus Sūtra occupies a uniquely authoritative position among Buddhist teachings.
+These cautionary tales serve a didactic function, delineating correct and incorrect orientations toward the Dharma and warning readers of the karmic consequences of error.